AI in Language Learning and Teaching: 2026 Trends That Matter

 Review what it generates.
 Adjust vocabulary if too easy or hard.
 Change examples if they don't fit your learners' context.
 Save what works for future reference.

 As you start to get results you like, you can build up a library of effective prompts for tasks you do regularly.
-Experiment with one new AI capability per month, e.g. audio generation, image creation or exercise formats.
+Experiment with one new AI capability per month, e.g. audio generation, image creation, or exercise formats.

 AI is a tool, not a teacher.
 The best outcomes happen when human expertise guides AI capability.
 You bring knowledge of your learners, cultural context, pedagogical approaches, and relationship building.
 AI brings speed, scale, and pattern recognition.
 Use it to save time on repetitive tasks.
 Spend that time doing what only you can do: teaching.